Quit distracting recruiters with these unnecessary resume items today.

 Do you remember the scene in the movie “He’s Just Not That Into You” where Drew Barrymore’s character is complaining about playing phone (and email and Facebook and text) tag with a potential suitor?
 The more phone numbers you introduce into the mix, the easier it is to miss an important message from a prospective employer.
 Avoid this confusion by listing one phone number, preferably the number for your mobile phone, where you control the voicemail, who picks up the phone, and when.

 There’s no need to include personal information such as your social security number, marital status, nationality or spiritual beliefs.
 In fact, it is illegal for an employer to ask for these personal details.
-I also recommend removing your hobbies from the resume.
+I also recommend removing your hobbies from your resume.
 Unless you’re incredibly new to the workforce or your activities are directly related to your target job, you’re merely wasting resume real estate.

 Irrelevant social media accounts